Malcolm-Abbott/rc0124-code-solutions/react-events/react-events-quiz-notes.md

 - What is an "event handler"?
 Which component declares the handler?

 An event handler is the function passed into the event prop.
 The component that creates the element declares the handler.
+(The parent component)

 - How do you pass an event handler to a React component?

-By passing a function into an event prop.
+By passing a function into a prop.

 - What is the naming convention for event handlers?